Last Updated on June 15, 2026 by Bibhu Ranjan Mund, MPH

 - Common problems are stress, lack of sleep and eating disorders.

-- The quantity of food has increased.
+- Portion sizes of food has increased.

 Obesity is not only due to consumption of food in excess amounts, but also it is the unhealthy environment and sedentary lifestyle that promotes over eating and lacks physical activity.